brodycj/cordova-sqlite-ext/README.md

   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - REGEXP not supported
   - INCONSISTENT error code (0) and INCORRECT error message (missing actual error info) in error callbacks ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539)
   - Not possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function to retrieve BLOB column values, which should work consistently across all platform implementations as well as (WebKit) Web SQL.
-Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
+Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by *this plugin version* (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [xpbrew/cordova-sqlite-storage#652](https://github.com/xpbrew/cordova-sqlite-storage/issues/652))
   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.